Ways narcissists manipulate your thoughts.

 They want everyone to know they are better than others, that they are superior most narcissistic people want to show off about any skill they have, the knowledge they know, achievements they’ve made, they feel superior to all others.
 They might lie about homes or cars they own.
 They might bombard you with information you know nothing about, so you don’t know if they are right or wrong.

 How to disarm.
 Slow down the conversation and try to make it a two-way communication.
-Ask questions, any words they use that you don’t understand, ask them the meaning.
+Ask questions, any words they use that you don’t understand (The Cerebral Narcissist.) ask them the meaning.
 Manipulators hate being interrupted and hate having to explain themselves, especially if they don’t know the answer.

 They overwhelm you with negativity, and they want you to be sad and scared.
 They do this to further their control over you, as they find it easier to control those who are afraid or anxious.
-They do this by manipulation methods of, silent treatments, threats, gaslighting, anger, triangulation.
-They might speak in a loud voice, talk over you, or show bad manners.
+They do this by manipulation methods of, Silent Treatment, threats, Gaslighting, anger, Triangulation; They might speak in a loud voice, talk over you, or show bad manners.

 How to disarm.
 When dealing with this, stay calm and unaffected, ignore if you can, write down and focus on your reality.
 Focus on the positives.
 Take control back of your mind.